AT&T throughput limits

 What information is examined for brand vetting?

 Brand vetting is completed by one of two companies, Aegis Mobile or WMC Global.
 They look at several factors to determine the trustworthiness of the information you submitted, and assign your brand a trust score.
-The factors they consider include:
+The factors they consider include:- Whether the legal address is accurate and matches government/business sources

 - The number of years in which the company has been operating